Geometric properties of slowly rotating black holes embedded in matter environments: Introduction

 Generalizations to isotropic configurations with nonvanishing radial pressure have also been explored, providing a broader phenomenological landscape \cite{Datta:2023zmd}.
 Most existing investigations of black holes immersed in matter distributions assume the central black hole to be non-rotating, thereby preserving exact spherical symmetry.
 While this assumption greatly simplifies the analysis and enables analytical progress, it is not astrophysically realistic.
+While these studies provide important insights, they largely assume either spherical symmetry or a non-rotating background, thereby neglecting the dynamical influence of environmental rotation on the spacetime geometry.
 Observational evidence strongly indicates that astrophysical black holes typically possess significant angular momentum, often approaching near-extremal values \cite{Reynolds:2019uxi, Reynolds:2020jwt}.
-Moreover, the host galaxies and dark matter halos in which these black holes reside are themselves expected to exhibit intrinsic rotation and angular momentum transport.
+Moreover, the host galaxies and environments in which these black holes reside are themselves expected to exhibit intrinsic rotation.
 Consequently, extending environmental black hole models beyond spherical symmetry and incorporating rotational degrees of freedom is essential for a realistic and comprehensive assessment of environmental effects on black hole spacetimes.

 The inclusion of rotation, however, introduces substantial technical challenges.
 Rotation breaks spherical symmetry and generically leads to axisymmetric, stationary geometries, for which closed-form analytic solutions are rarely available.
 Although slowly rotating isotropic and anisotropic fluid configurations have been studied in various contexts \cite{Hartle1967,HartleThorne1968,Beltracchi:2024dfb}, embedding such matter distributions self-consistently around a rotating black hole background remains a highly nontrivial task \cite{Barausse2014,Cardoso2019}.
 Furthermore, algorithmic techniques based on Newman-Janis type complex transformations \cite{NewmanJanis1965,1965JMP.....6..918N, 1975JMP....16.2385G, DrakeSzekeres2000, Beltracchi:2021ris, Beltracchi:2021tcx, Kocherlakota:2024sxx, Kim:2019hfp}, which have proven remarkably successful in generating rotating vacuum or electrovac solutions, tend to fail in the presence of matter sources.
 In many cases, these procedures introduce unphysical features, ambiguities, or stress–energy tensors with unclear physical interpretation \cite{AzregAinou2014,HansenYunes2013}.
 Consequently, the solutions obtained from such algorithms lack the robustness required for reliable astrophysical modeling.